ractivejs/template-spec/README.md

 Ractive's built-in parser is therefore capable of parsing JavaScript expressions to an abstract syntax tree (AST).
 However the AST is not transported as part of the template; instead, it is used to extract references from the expression (for data-binding purposes) and then flattened to a string representation.

-Only a subset of the infinite range of JavaScript expressions is supported (albeit an infinite subset...) - those which do not use assignment operators (such as `=` or `++`), regular expressions, function literals, or `new`/`delete`/`void` operators.
+Only a subset of the infinite range of JavaScript expressions is supported (albeit an infinite subset...) - those which do not use assignment operators (such as `=` or `++`), function literals, or `new`/`delete`/`void` operators.
 This is to ensure security and prevent side-effects.

 ## Reference expressions

 A subset of expressions fall into the category of *reference expressions* - those expressions which, when their references have been resolved and they can be evaluated, will resolve to references.
 For example the `foo[bar]` expression, once we know that `bar === 'qux'`, is equivalent to `foo.qux`.
 Treating these expressions differently allows us to perform certain tricks that would otherwise be impossible, such as two-way data binding.
 This turns out to be incredibly useful when building interactive tabular interfaces, for example.

-Reference expressions are denoted by the property name `kx`, for reasons we won't go into.
+Reference expressions are denoted by the property name `rx`, for reasons we won't go into.

 We'll use a horribly contrived reference expression to illustrate how they are represented in parsed templates: